-Below is the transcription from an audio recording of my talk given on Dec.
+Below is the transcript of my talk given on Dec.
 27, 2020, adapted for reading with links and subheads.

 What Voice Are You Listening to?

 I’m so humbled and grateful to share my testimony of our Savior Jesus Christ and how I hear Him.

 I’ll begin with a story called, “The Tale of Two Wolves.”